2023 Individual Arist Fellowship Banner

 The Division offers fellowships in the artistic disciplines of choreography, folk art, jazz, literature, media arts, music, and visual arts.
 Artists’ work samples are reviewed by nationally recognized out-of-state arts professionals, considering both demonstrated creativity and skill in the art form.

-NEW FOR 2023!
-Thanks to generous funding from the Department of State, the awards have increased—$5,000 for Emerging Artists, $8,000 for Established Professionals, and $12,000 for Masters—allow artists to pursue advanced training, purchase equipment and materials, or fulfill other needs that will help advance their careers.
+The awards allow artists to pursue advanced training, purchase equipment and materials, or fulfill other needs that will help advance their careers.

 The highest honor—the Masters Fellow—is reserved for those who meet rigorous criteria.
 Funding dependent, typically only one Masters Fellow can be awarded each year.
 Disciplines rotate every three years.